huashengditie/Spam-Classification-Model/README.md

 # Spam-Classification-Model
-This project builds a spam message classifier that automatically separates spam from normal messages.
-It learns patterns based on the types of words used and how frequently they appear in each category.
-The same approach can later be applied to organize emails, research notes, reports, or other text-based data.
+A machine-learning spam classifier that predicts spam vs non-spam by analyzing word choice and word-frequency patterns in text messages.
+Implemented an end-to-end pipeline including dataset preprocessing, CountVectorizer feature extraction, Multinomial Naive Bayes training, and confusion matrix evaluation.
+Simplified version of same language-pattern approach to healthcare research, such as tracking patient recovery progress by analyzing changes in word usage and emotional tone in clinical notes or patient journaling.
 """
 README